-Purpose of Work Study Appointments
+Purpose of Work Study appointments

 Work Study is a great way to help students pay for their undergraduate education while working part-time.
 To qualify for Work Study jobs student must demonstrate financial need and have a Work Study award as part of their overall financial aid package.
-Work Study appointments in the Dean’s Office serve two purposes – the student’s work meets a business need goal for the office and provides the student with professional experience.
+Work Study appointments in the Dean’s Office serve two purposes – the student’s work meets a business need for the office and the position provides the student with professional experience.

 In a Work Study program, the employer pays only 20-50 percent of the student's wages; the rest is subsidized by federal or state funds.
 The Work Study program funds up to $1,000 of the student’s salary (this is called the work study award).
 A student may work up to 19.5 hours per week and pay rates are the same as for comparable, non-Work Study jobs.
 It is the manager’s responsibility to monitor the student’s hours and ensure that they do not exceed 19 hours per week or exhaust their work study award.